cruso003/conduit/CONTRIBUTING.md

-# Contributing to TurboX
+# Contributing to Conduit

-First off, thank you for considering contributing to TurboX! 🎉
+First off, thank you for considering contributing to Conduit! 🎉

 ## Code of Conduct